 Subsection 503(e) contains a new definition of "covert action."
-It is intended to supersede the current references to CIA "operations" abroad under the Huges-Ryan Amendment and "special activities" as defined by Executive Order 12333.
-The new definition would generally reflect current practice as it has developed under the Huges-Ryan Amendment and the Executive Order definition of
+It is intended to supersede the current references to CIA "operations" abroad under the Hughes-Ryan Amendment and "special activities" as defined by Executive Order 12333.
+The new definition is intended to reflect current practice as it has developed under the Hughes-Ryan Amendment and the Executive Order definition of "special activities."
+It is not intended that the new definition exclude activities which were heretofore understood to be covert actions, nor to include activities not heretofore understood to be covert actions.
+In order words, the new definition is meant to clarify the understanding of those activities that require presidential findings and reporting to Congress; not to relax or go beyond previous understandings.

-"special activities."

 The need for a new definition of covert action arises from the fact that there are now two definitions, one in law and one in Executive Order, the former explained and post-dated by the latter; and neither of which encompasses all of the understood or asserted exceptions applied by the Executive branch.
 Hughes-Ryan was intended to be only a temporary measure which would be further refined by Congressional review of covert action operations.
 In fact, since the 1974 enactment of the Hughes-Ryan Amendment, the Central Intelligence Agency in particular and the Executive branch in general have interpreted that legislation to narrow its apparent broad sweep by applying subsequently-promulgated Executive Order definitions of special activities and have developed various exceptions, based on interpretations of Congressional intent, that have been applied as precedent in practice.
-The result has been a sometimes confusing list of exceptions and case-by-case determinations that have left both the Executive and Legislative branches uncertain as to the outside parameters of covert action.
+The result has been a sometimes confusing list of exceptions and case-by-case determinations that have left both the Executive and Legislative branches uncertian as to the outside parameters of covert action.